 And the standard view of “product” from the 4Ps, stuff you make and put in a box, doesn’t make you think “people”, does it?

 Similarly, setting standard ways to deliver a service is important.
 We expect certain ways of working when we try to transfer money through our bank, book plane tickets or shop online.

-When we use these digital services, what we click and choose on the screen needs to make things happen in the real world.
+When we use these digital services, what we click and choose on the screen has to make things happen in the real world.

-Our bills needs to be paid.
+Our bills need to be paid.
 Our plane seats need to be booked.
 And our online shopping needs to land on our doorstep when we need it.

 For the delivery of these services to run smoothly, and efficiently, it’s important to set up clear processes.
 For example, in online shopping, the order to delivery process is critical.
-You need to plan in advance factors like the shipping, packaging and customer service.
+You have to plan factors like shipping, packaging and customer service.

 Again, the traditional view of “Product” doesn’t prompt you to think about these, which is why this process “P” is so helpful.

 Physical evidence / location

 The last service “P” is physical evidence / location.
 This covers where customers experience the service.